-Athen’s Temple of Olympian Zeus is a colossal temple in the city’s centre that took 700 years to build and was dedicated to Zeus, King of the Gods.
+On this Athens' highlight portion of the Archaeologous private guided tour you'll see the Temple of Olympian Zeus.
+This colossal temple that took 700 years to build is right in the city centre.
+It has 56' high columns and at 315' in length, it was larger than the famed Parthenon!
+It was dedicated to Zeus, King of the Gods.
 With its 56’ high columns and 315’ length it was even larger than the famed Parthenon!

 HISTORY: Begun in the 6th Century BC by Peisistratus, work was stopped either because of a lack of money or because Peisistratus's son, Hippias, was overthrown in 510 BC.